csinva/csinva.github.io/_notes/neuro/comp_neuro.md

 - sparse coding is a special case of *predicive coding*
   - ![](../assets/7_3_1.png)
   - there is usually a feedback connection for every feedforward connection (Rao & Ballard, 1999)
-- recurrent sparse reconstruction ([shi...joshi, darrel, wang, 2022](https://arxiv.org/pdf/2204.10962.pdf)) - sparse reconstruction (of a single image) learns a layer that does better than self-attention
+- recurrent sparse reconstruction ([shi...joshi, darrell, wang, 2022](https://arxiv.org/pdf/2204.10962.pdf)) - sparse reconstruction (of a single image) learns a layer that does better than self-attention

 ## sparse, distributed coding

 - $$\underset {\mathbf{D}} \min \underset t \sum \underset {\mathbf{h^{(t)}}} \min ||\mathbf{x^{(t)}} - \mathbf{Dh^{(t)}}||_2^2 + \lambda ||\mathbf{h^{(t)}}||_1$$
-  - D is like autoencoder output weight matrix
+  - $D$ is like autoencoder output weight matrix
   - h is more complicated - requires solving inner minimization problem
   - outer loop is not quite lasso - weights are not what is penalized
 - barlow 1972: want to represent stimulus with minimum active neurons